エピソード

 3 分

-Thank you for tuning in to South Korea Tariff News and Tracker.
-Be sure to subscribe for the latest updates as this story develops.
-This has been a quiet please production, for more check out quiet please dot ai.
+Listeners, thank you for tuning in to South Korea Tariff News and Tracker.
+Don’t forget to subscribe for ongoing updates as this critical deadline approaches.
+This has been a Quiet Please production, for more check out quiet please dot ai.

 For more check out https://www.quietperiodplease.com/